Sam5440/Genshin_Impact_Teleport/README.md

 # Disclaimer

-> **This tutorial provides in-game coordinates guidance for users of Asian, American and European platforms to help you experience the game more happily.**
+> **This tutorial provides in-game coordinates guidance for users of Asian, American, and European platforms to help you experience the game more happily.**
 >
-> **You can use this data to quickly generate the 3D map info you need in the visualization tool**
+> **You can use this data to quickly generate the 3D map info you need in the visualization tool.**
 >
 > **This project should not be used for commercial purposes, only for learning and communication.**
 >